JimRoepcke/RCSTableKit/README.txt

-Remember to copy the .xib files into your iPhone application project
+Remember to copy the .xib files into your application project